oliworx/mysql-anonymous/README.md

 Developers can benefit from having real data when they are developing.
 This script can do a few things (see `anonymize.yml`):

+Just copy the example.yml to anonymize.yml or make one from scratch and run it!

 ### Operations

 * **truncate**: Deletes all rows in the table